Doraemon: Nobita's New Dinosaur: Plot

-With the "Time Furoshiki" Doraemon's party goes back to the late Cretaceous, calculated from the time of the fossil egg.
-However, they discovered they were in the Jurassic period instead.
-As they are rushing to return to the "time machine" Nobita tripped and lost the "Breeding diorama set" in a swamp.
-The scene switches to a room where the actions of Nobita and his friends are secretly monitored by Jill, in the form of a white monkey, as he answers a call by a mysterious woman named Natalie.
-Unaware that they are being monitored, the group searches for Kyu and Myu's comrades, and finally reaches the sea where along the way dinosaurs like Cole, a Tarbosaurus who originally attacked them, and Top, a Sinoceratops, joined during the voyage as both were tamed by "Tomodachi Chocolate".
-When Gian and Suneo went ahead to find more clues about Kyu and Myu's kind, they are captured by Jill, and Doraemon and others are in danger of being attacked by a large pterosaur.
-Nobita and Kyu fall into the sea, but are helped by a plesiosaur that is suspiously similar to Piisuke who took them to a mysterious island where they reunite with Doraemon, Shizuka, and Myu.
+With the Time Furoshiki, Doraemon's party goes back to the early part of the Late Cretaceous, calculated from the time of the fossil egg.
+However, they discovered that they were in Late Jurassic Colorado, the time where the Torvosaurus, Allosaurus, Diplodocus, Brachiosaurus, Camarasaurus, Apatosaurus, Hesperosaurus and Stegosaurus all live in.
+As they are rushing to return to the time machine, Nobita trips and loses the breeding diorama.
+The scene switches to a room where the actions of Nobita and his friends are secretly monitored by Jill, who has now shape-shifted into a white monkey, as he answers a call by a mysterious woman named Natalie.
+Unaware that they are being monitored, the group searches for Kyu and Myu's comrades, and finally reaches the sea.
+Along the way, they meet dinosaurs such as a Tarbosaurus and a Sinoceratops.

+When Gian and Suneo go ahead to find more clues about Kyu and Myu's kind, they are captured by Jill, and Doraemon and the others are in danger of being attacked by a large Tupandactylus.
+Nobita and Kyu fall into the sea, but are helped by a Futabasaurus that is very similar to Piisuke, who took them to a mysterious island where they reunite with Doraemon, Shizuka, and Myu.
 This is an island inhabited by dinosaurs that look like them, the same species as Kyu and Myu.
 Nobita tries to get the two back to their group, but Kyu is scratched and refused by the group because they believe Kyu is different.
 It may be because, unlike the new dinosaurs, Kyu cannot fly and its tail is shorter.
-Trembling with grief and sorrow, Nobita declares that Kyu can fly by itself.
+Nobita declares that Kyu can fly by itself.

 Meanwhile, Jill and Natalie, who were on their way to the island on a submarine, said a deep impact was immediate.
 Gian and Suneo, who are watching them escape from the cage, look at the map and see the truth of the mysterious island.
 At the time, Nobita and Kyu, who had just started flying training, had a misunderstanding and the training was disrupted.
-Nobita looked down, silently encouraged, and when he searched for a note with the "question stick" there was a figure of a mark who was constantly practicing alone.
+Nobita looked down, silently encouraged, and when he searched for a note with the stick there was a figure of a mark who was constantly practicing alone.
 He started training to touch Nobita because he was able to do the reverse climb.
 At that moment, a huge object shining in the sky falls.